digitalcredentials/credential-status-manager-git/README.md

 13. Copy the generated token
 14. Use the token as the value for `repoAccessToken` and/or `metaRepoAccessToken` in invocations of `createStatusManager` and `hasStatusAuthority` \*

 **\*Note:** For the credential status metadata repository, you can either generate a separate access token and use that as the value for `metaRepoAccessToken` or include it along with `repoAccessToken` when selecting repositories.
 Whatever you decide, make sure to pass values for both of these values in invocations of `createStatusManager` (even though the latter option will result in the same value for these properties).
-If you are using an organization as the owner account for the credential status manager and `repoOwnerName` is not listed, follow [these instructions](https://docs.github.com/en/organizations/managing-programmatic-access-to-your-organization/setting-a-personal-access-token-policy-for-your-organization) to set a personal access token policy for it.
+If you are using an organization as the owner account for the credential status manager and `ownerAccountName` is not listed, follow [these instructions](https://docs.github.com/en/organizations/managing-programmatic-access-to-your-organization/setting-a-personal-access-token-policy-for-your-organization) to set a personal access token policy for it.

 **GitLab\***
-1. Login to GitLab as an authorized member/representative of the owner account (`repoOwnerName`)
+1. Login to GitLab as an authorized member/representative of the owner account (`ownerAccountName`)
 2. Select the credential status repository (`repoName`)
 3. Select the *Settings* tab in the left navigation panel
 4. Select the *Access Tokens* tab within the *Settings* dropdown